 At its core, chop and drop simply means that you chop down plants at the soil level after harvesting, and you drop them to the ground as mulch.

-It also means dropping your prunings to the ground, rather than haul them off to a compost pile.
+It also means dropping your prunings to the ground, rather than hauling them off to a compost pile.

-The essential idea here is that your soil is a compost pile.
+The essential idea here is that your soil surface is a compost pile.

 Plant trimmings and plants which have been harvested are the materials which feed the pseudo-compost-pile that is your garden soil or raised bed.